 What is a Full Stop?

-The full stop, which is referred to as the period in American English, is a basic punctuation mark that fulfills two functions in written English.
-Its main purpose is to indicate to the reader that a sentence has come to an end and that a topic or idea has been fully developed.
-The full stop also helps to organize and flow written content by serving as a divider between sentences.
-The full stop helps to preserve coherence and readability in written communication by indicating the end of one concept and the beginning of another.
+The full stop, called a period in American English, is a basic punctuation mark with two functions in written English.
+Its main job is to show the reader that a sentence has ended and that a topic or idea is complete.
+The full stop also helps organize writing by separating sentences.
+It keeps the writing clear and easy to read by marking the end of one idea and the start of another.

 A punctuation mark (.) used at the end of a sentence or as an abbreviation.